Meningomyelocele; Spina bifida; Cleft spine; Neural tube defect (NTD); Birth defect - myelomeningocele

 New problems within the spinal cord can develop later in life, especially after the child begins growing rapidly during puberty.
 This can lead to more loss of function as well as orthopedic problems such as scoliosis, foot or ankle deformities, dislocated hips, and joint tightness or contractures.

-Many patients with myelomeningocele primarily use a wheelchair.
+Many people with myelomeningocele primarily use a wheelchair.

 Complications of spina bifida may include: